Endorsements

 History of Our Electoral Program

 Our endorsements aren’t just a recommendation to our members to vote for a particular candidate or ballot measure, but a commitment to fight to get that candidate elected or to get that ballot measure passed.
 We organize canvasses, phone banks, text banking, poll coverage, press releases, rallies, and more to help our endorsed candidates and ballot measures win.
+We also combine our electoral organizing with our non-electoral organizing.
+For example, we have canvassed apartment buildings where Metro DC DSA’s tenant organizing group Stomp Out Slumlords has helped to form tenant unions after holding a rally with those tenants.
 And once we’ve helped elect candidates to office, we have coordinated closely with them to draft legislation, organize legislative pressure campaigns, advance our shared agenda, and block anti-worker legislation.